Contributors: (ordered alphabetically) Arthit Suriyawongkul(ADAPT Centre, Trinity College Dublin),

 Capability for retrieval of information using multiple modalities such as text, images, audio, and video and supporting cross-modal queries such as taking text as input to search images

-Capability for retrieving, analyzing, and categorizing music-related information such as audio files, melodies, or lyrics using audio features, metadata, and user queries
+Capability for retrieving, analysing, and categorising music-related information such as audio files, melodies, or lyrics using audio features, metadata, and user queries

 Bias that occurs if a dataset is not representative of the intended deployment environment, where the model learns biases based on the ways in which the data is non-representative